Illinois Compiled Statutes

 performed by a

-laboratory operated by the Department of State Police.
+laboratory operated by the Illinois State Police.
 If the analysis was

 performed by a crime laboratory funded by a combination of units of local